chingu-voyages/v45-tier1-team-11/README.md

    git clone https://github.com/chingu-voyages/v45-tier1-team-11.git
    ```

-2. Use your usual method to start a server (Python or Node.js HTTP Server, Live Server from VSCode...) and access the corresponding port.
+2. Use your usual method to start a server (Node.js HTTP Server, Live Server from VSCode...) and access the corresponding port.

 ## Usage